-- 7.1 In each semester, except the Summer Term, full-time students must register for at least twelve but not more than eighteen credit units; part-time students must register for not more than eleven credit units; and combined mode students must register for not more than eighteen credit units. - 7.2 In the Summer Term, students may register for courses but the total load must not exceed seven credit units. - 7.3 Except where special arrangements are made, students seeking an exception to AR7.1 or AR7.2 should apply in writing for approval by the Head of the home academic unit.
+- 7.1 In each semester, full-time students must register for at least twelve but not more than eighteen credit units; part-time students must register for not more than eleven credit units; and combined mode students must register for not more than eighteen credit units. - 7.2 In the Summer Term, students may register for courses but the total load must not exceed seven credit units. - 7.3 Except where special arrangements are made, students seeking an exception to the credit unit load limit stated in AR7.1 or AR7.2 should apply in writing for approval by the Head of the home academic unit.

-8. Maximum Period of Study\
+8. Maximum Period of Study

-- 8.1 Students shall complete all programme requirements within the stipulated maximum period of study, inclusive of programme transfer and any periods of leave of absence and suspension of studies. - 8.2 If a student applies for change of study mode or programme transfer involving a change of study mode, the new maximum period of study will be calculated on a pro-rata basis as determined by the University. - 8.3 Students who cannot complete all programme requirements for graduation within the maximum study period will be required to discontinue their studies. - 8.4 Requests for extension of studies beyond the maximum study period will not be granted. - 8.5 A student whose studies have been discontinued due to expiry of the maximum period of study is not allowed readmission to the same programme. - 8.6 If a student is readmitted to the same programme after withdrawal or termination of studies (but has not exceeded the maximum period of study), his/her previous period of study should be counted in the calculation of the student's maximum period of study.
-The student's credit units and grades previously earned from the same programme are normally counted in the GPA calculation, and the final decision on acceptance of credit units and grades rests with the respective academic unit.
+- 8.1 Students shall complete all programme requirements within the stipulated maximum period of study[†], inclusive of programme transfer and any periods of leave of absence and suspension of studies. - 8.2 If a student applies for change of study mode or programme transfer involving a change of study mode, the new maximum period of study will be calculated on a pro-rata basis as determined by the University. - 8.3 Students who cannot complete all programme requirements for graduation within the maximum study period will be required to discontinue their studies. - 8.4 Requests for extension of studies beyond the maximum study period will not be granted.

-\ The Academic Regulations on the maximum period of study only apply to students admitted or transferred to a new programme in Semester A 2010/11 and thereafter.
+^{} The Academic Regulations on the maximum period of study only apply to students admitted or transferred to a new programme in Semester A 2010/11 and thereafter.

-The respective programme document on the maximum study period stipulated for individual programmes shall be referred to.
+[†] The respective programme document on the maximum study period stipulated for individual programmes shall be referred to